ibm-cloud-docs/openshift/openshift_ts.md

         ibmcloud oc worker update -c <cluster_name_or_ID> -w <worker1_ID> -w <worker2_ID> -w <worker3_ID>
         ```
         {: pre}
-4. Review the output of the first step to check the **Worker Zones**.
+5. Review the output of the first step to check the **Worker Zones**.
 If your cluster has multiple zones, make sure that you enable [VRF or VLAN spanning](/docs/openshift?topic=openshift-subnets#basics_segmentation).
-5. Log in to your cluster with the `--admin` credentials so that you do not need to copy the `oc login` token from the OpenShift web console.
+6. Log in to your cluster with the `--admin` credentials so that you do not need to copy the `oc login` token from the OpenShift web console.
 For other log in options, see [Connecting to the cluster from the CLI](/docs/openshift?topic=openshift-access_cluster#access_oc_cli).
     ```
     ibmcloud oc cluster config -c <cluster_name_or_ID> --admin
     ```
     {: pre}
-6. Review the health of the console pod.
+7. Review the health of the console pod.
     1. Find the console pods.
+The following example uses the `openshift-console` project for clusters that run version 4.3 or later.
+If your cluster runs version 3.11, change the project to `default`.
         ```
         oc get pods -n openshift-console
         ```